 A more natural focus on diet, exercise, stress reduction and more sleep can reduce the symptoms of menopause.

-Complementary therapies such as acupuncture, aromatherapy massage, reflexology offer some natural relief and help reduce stress.
+Complementary therapies such as acupuncture, aromatherapy massage, or reflexology can offer some natural relief and also help reduce stress.